Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of

 \subsection{FIR vs. Radio magnetic pitch angles in spiral galaxies}

 We found that the orientation of the large-scale spiral $B$-fields traced through FIR polarimetric observations is statistically different from those measured through radio-synchrotron polarization observations.
 Note that radio observations were convolved and rebinned to the angular resolution (13\farcs6) of the HAWC+ observations.
-These results confirm the conclusions from \citet[][SALSA I]{borlaff+2021apj921_128} in M51 and extends the result to a larger and more diverse sample of galaxies.
+These results confirm the conclusions from \citet[][SALSA I]{Borlaff2021} in M\,51 and extends the result to a larger and more diverse sample of galaxies.
 A recent independent study on the same datasets used a linear decomposition of the polarization fields that also resulted in the same conclusions \citep{Surgent2023arXiv230207278S}.
 We showed that a large-scale ordered spiral $B$-field is the dominant $B$-field pattern for both radio and FIR wavelengths (with the exception of NGC~6946).
-However, the magnetic pitch angle profiles traced with radio polarization observations present a more ordered distribution across the entire disk than those obtained with FIR (i.e., the outskirts of M51, M83, or the entire disk of NGC~6946).
+However, the magnetic pitch angle profiles traced with radio polarization observations present a more ordered distribution across the entire disk than those obtained with FIR (i.e., the outskirts of M\,51, M\,83, or the entire disk of NGC~6946).
 Specifically, the radio and FIR magnetic pitch angles show median angular dispersion of $8^{\circ}$ and $18^{\circ}$, respectively across the disk of spiral galaxies.
 In addition, the radio magnetic pitch angle is more open (i.e. larger pitch angles) with increasing galactrocentric radius, while the FIR pitch angle tends to be wrapped tighter (i.e. smaller pitch angles) in the outskirts of spiral galaxies (with exception of M\,83).

 Among the potential causes for these $B$-field morphological differences we consider the intrinsic nature of the $B$-field tracer.
 FIR polarization observations trace the $B$-fields in the cold, $T_{\rm{d}} = [19,48]$ K, and dense, $\log_{10}(N_{\rm HI+H2} \rm{[cm^{-2}]}) = [19.9,22.9]$, ISM \citep[SALSA IV,][]{SALSAIV}.
 The measured FIR polarization is weighted by a combination of density, temperature, and grain alignment efficiency along the LOS and within the beam.
 Furthermore, the total FIR emission of galaxies has a typical vertical height of $0.1–0.6$ kpc \citep{Verstappen2013}.
 Thus, the FIR $B$-fields are sensitive to the morphology and physical conditions of the dense ISM in the central few hundred pc of the galactic disk.